-Just how different is a Norwegian workplace?
-Let's find out.
+Just how different is the day-to-day experience in a Norwegian workplace?
+An American gives us his experience.

 This week, I have continued to search for jobs, attend Norwegian language classes, work with recruiters, and attend networking events and conferences here in Trondheim in an effort to make myself a better candidate for job opportunities.